jaypajji4444/Hack-Jaipur/Readme.md

 # Hack-Jaipur
 # VidAlytics - Video Analysis for Marketing and Business Development

 >This is an online service created by team Digital Chaos for content creators that performs video content anaylsis for designing effective marketing and business development policies.
+It supports various local languages too including Hindi.
 >Also ,A chrome extension which helps you navigate to the part of video having the content you are looking for by just typing the keyword

 # 1) WebApp